spiffe/spire-tutorials/federation/README.md

 broker> spire-server bundle set -format spiffe -id spiffe://stockmarket.example -path /some/path/stockmarket.example.bundle
 ```

 Now both SPIRE Servers can validate SVIDs having SPIFFE IDs with each other's trust domain, thus both can start fetching trust bundle updates from each other's federation endpoints.
-Also, as of now they can create registration entries for federating.
+Also, as of now they can create registration entries for federating as shown in the next section.

-Note that the creation of the `broker.example.bundle` file (and later importing by the stock market service) is not needed when the broker's SPIRE Server is using WebPKI authentication for its federation bundle endpoint.
+Note that the creation of the `broker.example.bundle` file (and later importing by the stock market service) is not needed when the broker's SPIRE Server is using Web PKI authentication for its federation bundle endpoint.

 # Create Registration Entries for Federation